-Linear equations of second and higher order with constant coefficients - Euler's and Legendre's linear equations - Method of variation of parameters - First order Simultaneous linear equations with constant coefficients - Application - Electrical circuit.
-(Differential equations and associated conditions need to be given).
+Linear equations of second and higher order with constant coefficients - Euler's and Legendre's linear equations - Method of variation of parameters - First order Simultaneous linear equations with constant coefficients - Applications: Electric Circuits.

-FUNCTIONS OF VARIABLES
+FUNCTIONS OF SEVERAL VARIABLES

 Total derivative - Taylor's series expansion - Maxima and minima of functions of two variables - Constrained maxima and minima: Lagrange's multiplier method with single constraints - Jacobians.